-How might features of the text (its rhetoric, the demands of its language, the actions given to actors to perform) be considered in the context of internationally?
-To contemporary productions in New York or elsewhere?
+How might features of the text (its rhetoric, the demands of its language, the actions given to actors to perform) be considered in the context of:

 Theatre/history: in relation to the moment of the play's initial composition and performance?
 To the style and rhetoric of the play's contemporary theatre?
 Other plays with which it is contemporary; to the playwright's body of work?